 I loved this set very much.
 When I left Kuala Trengganu (where my sifu lived) and stayed in Alor Star on the other side of the Malaysian peninsula, I practiced it every night.
 I did not think much of my practice until one night my wife, seeing my nightly training, commented that I performed the set very well.

 I had a few occasions to use the the Ho Family Flowing Water Staff in weapon free sparring with some masters.
 They were surprised by my tricky counters.

-Once an Eagle Claw Kungfu master was talking about the staff as the king of weapon.
+Once an Eagle Claw Kungfu master was talking about the staff and the spear, which is known as the king of weapons.
 He said that the middle level spear thrust was the most difficult to counter, and asked me how I would counter it.

 I told him that I could use any one of the many techniques in the Ho Family Flowing Water Staff (which was true).
 He was greatly puzzled.
 It then struck me what a huge diference in kungfu combat theory between his understanding and mine.

 I then asked him how he would counter the middle level spear thrust.
 He said that he would flick it away and then counter thrust.
 To us in Sifu Ho Fatt Nam's school, this would be considered a third-class response.

 Indeed, this was the response another master used when I attacked him with a middle level spear thrust using the pattern "Yellow Dragon Emerges Cave".
 This was the standard response, and was recommended in the Shaolin staff classic, Siu Yia Cha, or Little Night Guard, written by the famous Ming Dynasty general, Ye Dai You.

 I knew this quite well.
 So I sneaked around his staff and thrust at his solar plexus, stopping a few inches away.
 He was stunned.